antmicro/kenning-zephyr-runtime/README.md

 ### Building the Kenning runtime tester application

-To build Kenning Zephyr runtime, select a supported machine learning runtime and a board.
+To build the Kenning Zephyr runtime, select a supported machine learning runtime and a board.

 ```bash skip
 west build --board <board> app -- -DEXTRA_CONF_FILE=<runtime>.conf
 ```

-The available runtimes that can be provided in `<runtime>` are:
+You can provide one of the following runtimes in `<runtime>`:

 * [tvm](https://tvm.apache.org/docs/topic/microtvm/index.html)
 * [tflite](https://github.com/tensorflow/tflite-micro)

-The boards on which the project was tested:
+The project was tested on the following boards:

 * [stm32f746g_disco](https://renodepedia.renode.io/boards/stm32f746g_disco/)
 * [nrf52840dongle_nrf52840](https://renodepedia.renode.io/boards/nrf52840dongle_nrf52840)
 * [nrf52840dk_nrf52840](https://renodepedia.renode.io/boards/nrf52840dk_nrf52840)

-Check [Adding support for more boards section](#adding-support-for-more-boards) for information on what is needed to add support for your target device.
+Check the [Adding support for more boards section](#adding-support-for-more-boards) for information on whow to add a new target device.

-The built binary after `west build` can be found in `build/zephyr/zephyr.elf`.
+The binary built after executing `west build` can be found in `build/zephyr/zephyr.elf`.

 ### Installing Kenning with Renode